|

 Veganism is an ethical choice.
 The main goal is to exclude as much as possible all forms of exploitation and cruelty to animals for food, clothing, or any other purpose.

+If you want to stop supporting animal cruelty, but you are also interested in improving your health – that’s great.
 But if you go vegan solely to improve your health or to help the environment, you might not stick to it in the long run.

 Many people who jump into veganism without a motive (or with the wrong one) often slack off and start consuming animal products again.
+So, having a strong moral reason is a crucial step.

 Related post: 8 Environmental Benefits Of Reducing Meat Consumption